-Jeremy Zawodny is a Technology Evangelist at Yahoo.
-Previously he was part of Yahoo’s platform engineering group.
+Jeremy Zawodny is an engineer at craigslist.
+He has worked previously as a Technology Evangelist at Yahoo.
+Prior to that, he was part of Yahoo's platform engineering group.

 In 2000, he began writing for Linux Magazine and continues to do so today as a columnist and contributing editor.
 After over a year of active participation on the MySQL mailing list, he got the idea to write a book about MySQL.
 (How hard could it be, really?)
 You can still find him answering questions on the list today.